 The UK must match the rest of Europe and ban single-use plastic

-From July 3rd 2021, single-use plastic cutlery, plates and polystyrene (amongst other things) have been banned across Europe as part of the EU’s Single-use Plastics Directive.
+As of July 3rd 2021, single-use plastic cutlery, plates and polystyrene (amongst other things) have been banned across Europe as part of the EU’s Single-use Plastics Directive.
 This is great news and means we’ll be able to directly stop some of the most polluting items from ending up in our oceans!

 The bad news is, whist the ban was agreed by the UK when we were part of the EU, Westminister is now dragging its feet and has so far not even opened a consultation on the issue which means a decision or a ban could be months or even years away.
 For fork’s sake!